 In addition to this particular card, there are several other flavors marketed under different names such as Classic, Gold, Forward – and my favorite – Premier Possibilities.
 It’s my favorite because I have no clue what “possibilities” the card offers, other than the possibility of going broke by paying all those fees

 Despite the different names, the fee structures and APRs on these cards are all very similar.
 Upon studying their applications, I actually have a hard time differentiating between some of them, other than their names and designs.

 So the question as to why so many people hate them, I think the answer is quite obvious.
 But is it fair to say that First Premier Bank credit cards are a scam?

 Despite the outrageous fees they charge, when I looked at the application for the aforementioned card, the fees and interest rates were spelled out in black and white:

-They are telling you upfront what you are going to get.
+They are telling you upfront how they are gong to stick it to you.
 So technically speaking, they are not a “scam” since say upfront how much you will be charged.
 However, just because they are not a “scam” doesn’t mean they are a good deal.
 They are clearly taking advantage of those with few other options and even less financial literacy.

 In my personal opinion, I think they are one of the worst choices you could make for building or rebuilding credit.
 Why?
 Simply because you can accomplish the same thing using other cards that cost a lot less.
 I just hate to see people get caught up in this type of trap without realizing they might well have other and better options.

 For example, if you went the route of a secured card you could put up a security deposit as low as $200-300 and in exchange, get a card that may only have an annual fee as low as $30 or $40.
 Since the security deposit will be refundable when you close the account, it’s a much cheaper option than paying the processing fee + annual fee + servicing fee that First Premier Bank charges on their cards.
 Check out this page to see the top secured cards.